TB Screening (Whole Blood)

 Use illegal drugs

-Live or work in a place with a higher rate of TB infection.
-This may be a prison or some nursing homes.
+Live or work in a place with a higher rate of TB infection, such as a prison or nursing home

-Need to start a medicine or medicines that suppress your immune system
+Need to start a medicine that suppresses your immune system

 Recently emigrated from areas where TB is more common, such as some Eastern European or Latin America countries

-If you are a healthcare worker, you might have this test periodically as part of your facility's infection control program.
+Are a healthcare worker, and need this test as part of your facility's infection control program

 What other tests might I have along with this test?

-If you test positive for TB, your healthcare provider will probably order a chest X-ray, sputum smear, and TB culture to find out if you have active or latent TB.
+If you test positive for TB, you will likely also need a chest X-ray, sputum smear, and TB culture to find out if you have active or latent TB.

 You may also be tested for HIV after a positive TB test.